youngde811/TheOffensiveBard/README.md

 ## iOS App

-**The Insolent Bard** (v2.11.4) delivers authentic Shakespearean insults with a modern, intuitive interface.
+**The Insolent Bard** delivers authentic Shakespearean insults with a modern, intuitive interface.

 ### Features

+- **Parchment Doors** - Theatrical app launch experience with a featured insult displayed on aged parchment; tap the golden latch to reveal the insult list
+- **Mix Your Own** - Craft custom Shakespearean insults by selecting from 50 authentic adjectives, compound adjectives, and nouns; save your creations and copy them to Favorites
 - **Autonomous Home Screen Widget** - Add a widget to your home screen that displays a new insult every hour, completely autonomously - no app interaction needed!
 - **Share as Image** - Long-press easter eggs to share beautiful parchment-styled images
 - **Swipe Gestures** - Swipe left on any insult to reveal quick actions (favorite/unfavorite and share as image)